koii-network/docs/develop/microservices-and-tasks/task-development-kit-tdk/using-the-task-namespace/customizing-the-namespace.md

+---
+title: Customizing the Namespace
+description: In some cases, it may be necessary to customize the namespace object to add default flows, such as app middleware.
+image: static/img/thumbnail.png
+sidebar_label: Customizing the Namespace
+---

 # Customizing the Namespace

 In some cases, it may be necessary to customize the namespace object to add default flows, such as app middleware.
 If this is the case, these new features can be implemented by adding a new file, called `namespaceWrapper.js` to the root folder of your task.